JLEspinel/A-Third-Tine/_posts/2018-2-7-Star-Stuff:-Martian-Saltation.md

 ---
 published: true
 ---
+This is a cross-post from my astrophysics blog covering a piece of hardware I found interesting (I didn't build it).
+Not much commentary from me here, more of a brief summary for your convenience.

 [Musiolik et. al.](https://arxiv.org/abs/1801.08787) developed an intriguing solution in order to simulate Martian conditions and study their effect on saltation.
 It caught my eye as an engineering feat, and so I felt compelled to share it here on the blog.
 What follows is a very brief summary of the experiment and its results.

 NOTE: Saltation is this funny skipping motion that small grains exhibit when you strike them with enough air or solid particles.